gabrielrsp/my-shelf/README.md

 #### `yarn add sequelize-cli -D`

-now you can run migrations to build the relations on database created
+Now you can run migrations to build the relations on database created

 #### `yarn sequelize db:migrate`